roblaing/swipl-webapp-howto/README.md

 Work in progress...

 In this unit we step into the dangerous minefield of using cookies to authenticate users.
-Users will be stored in our blog database with the following table:
+Users will be stored in our blog database in the following table:

 ```sql
 CREATE TABLE IF NOT EXISTS users (